-8 Days Hiking Mountain Rwenzori – mountains of the moon Uganda trek
+8 Days Hiking Mountain Rwenzori in Uganda 2022

 8 Days Hiking Mountain Rwenzori, Rwenzori is Africa highest range.
 Its loftiest peaks include Margherita (5,109m) and Alexandra (5,083m) on Mt Stanley. on your mountains of the moon Uganda trek.

 These are exceeded in altitude by only Mt Kilimanjaro and Mt Kenya both of which are extinct volcanoes standing in isolation above the surrounding plains.
 The Ruwenzori ranges contain four other glacial peaks besides Mt Stanley.
 These include Mt Speke (4,890m), Mt Gessi (4,715m), Mt Emin (4,791m), and Mount Luigi da Savoia (4,627m).This 8 Days Hiking Mountain Rwenzori safari Uganda will take you take you to Rwenzori Mountain a prominent Safari Adventure destination for all travelers looking to experience Hiking Adventure Tours in Uganda.

 Detailed Itinerary of the 8 Days Hiking Mountain Rwenzori Uganda

 Driver from Kampala to Kasese and have an overnight stay in any hotel of your choice in Kasese